 Our family has always had a special affinity for everything Winnie the Pooh.
 What’s not to love about this classic, charming, and lovable character?
 The new iPhone and iPad Education app — Letters with Pooh (by Disney) delivers a wonderful, interactive alphabet learning and tracing experience for young children.
 Letters with Pooh features professional narration, familiar graphics and sounds, a cute storyline that includes Pooh’s woodland friends, 3 activity learning modes with 2 levels of difficulty, 1 free-play sticker mode, multiple-players-on-the-same-device functionality, and simple progress reports.

-Children must complete the practice mode, which has 6 pages of simple tracing (to lead Pooh to the honey location) before they are allowed to move on to the other activities, page by page because the app doesn’t allow kids to freely move from page to page the first time, but they should get a kick out of tracing over dotted lines to help Pooh knock over jars of honey, as well as get him and down a hill.
+Children must complete the practice mode, which has 6 pages of simple tracing (to lead Pooh to the honey location) before they are allowed to move on to the other activities.
+They must work their way through this app page by page initially because the app doesn’t allow kids to freely move from page to page the first time.
+But they’ll get a kick out of tracing over the dotted lines to help Pooh knock over jars of honey, as well as to get him up and down a hill as they learn the ropes.
 Once they complete the practice, kids can move onto tracing actual letters.
 Here, kids are presented with a letter, verbal instruction and a visual dotted line reference (stroke by stroke) to complete the specified letter.
 The 2 difficulty settings have apparent differences here: when in Easy letter tracing mode, as long as kids make the right number of strokes, it doesn’t matter if they actually form the right letter — whereas in the Hard setting, kids will continue to get a “blink-blink” sound until they make the correct stroke by stroke movements to form the letter properly.

-There are plenty of encouraging words to motivate them along the way — like “Wonderful” and “Bravo.”
-In either setting, kids will hear the letter being learned and get a cute letter reference picture (like “h” for honey) to reinforce the letter, as well as chance to record the alphabet letter sound in their own voice (and hear it).
-For another fun factor, kids can shake the iPhone or iPad to clear the screen and start the tracing activity over.
-For every letter the child completes, Pooh gets another lettered balloon added to his bunch and these completed letters are added as “stickers” earned in the sticker mode: where kids have 4 changeable background scenes to add their stickers to, as well as can save them to the camera roll.
+You will find that are plenty of encouraging words to motivate them along the way — like “Wonderful” and “Bravo.”
+In either setting, kids will hear the letter being learned and get a cute letter reference picture (like “h” for honey) to reinforce the letter, as well as a chance to record the alphabet letter sound in their own voice (and hear it).
+For another fun factor, your kids can shake the iPhone or iPad to clear the screen and start the tracing activity over.
+For every letter the child completes, Pooh gets another lettered balloon added to his bunch and these completed letters are added as “stickers” earned in the sticker mode: where kids have 4 changeable background scenes to add their stickers to, as well as the option to save them to the camera roll.

 Letters with Pooh iPad App Download